radiantearth/stac-browser/local_files.md

 ## Using Stac Browser somewhere else

-If you are using a hosted version of Stac Browser, such as the [Radiant Demo](https://radiantearth.github.io/stac-browser/#/), you can run a local webserver *if your STAC files use relative URIs*.
+If you are using a hosted version of STAC Browser, such as the [STAC Browser Demo by Radiant Earth](https://radiantearth.github.io/stac-browser/), you can run a local webserver *if your STAC files use relative URIs*.
 One possibility is to use the Node package described above.
 Another is to use this Python 3 script:

 ```python
 #!/usr/bin/env python3